Skip navigation

 Purpose

-The policy outlines the obligations and responsibilities of the University and its staff, Students, Emeriti and Visitors for the ethical use of human biospecimen samples in research studies.
+The policy outlines the obligations and responsibilities of the University for the ethical use of Human Biospecimen samples in research studies.

 Scope

-• ANU staff, visitors, emeriti and students undertaking research involving the use of biospecimen samples;
+• ANU academic & professional staff, honorary staff, visitors, emeriti and students collecting human biospecimens or undertaking research involving the use of humans biospecimens.

-• Members of the ANU Human Research Ethics Committee reviewing protocols involving human biospecimen samples; and
+• Members of the ANU Human Research Ethics Committee (ANU HREC) reviewing protocols involving Human Biospecimen samples and potential research participants/donors.

 Definitions

-Human biospecimen: the term as defined in the National Statement, refers to any biological material obtained from a person including tissue, blood, urine, sputum and any derivative from these including cell lines, howsoever sourced.
-It does not include non-human biological material such as micro-organisms that live on or in a person.
+Human Biospecimen: the term, as defined in the National Statement, refers to any biological material obtained from a person including tissue, blood, urine, sputum and any derivative from these including cell lines.
+It does not include non-human biological material such as micro-organisms that live on or in a person unless such non-human biological material is contained within a Human Biospecimen.

-Material Transfer Agreement: is a legal agreement between two parties that is used to define the terms and conditions under which materials may be transferred from one party to the other.
+Material Transfer Agreement: is a legal agreement between two parties that is used to define the terms and conditions under which materials may be transferred from one party to the other and signed by an authorized delegate of those parties.

 Policy statement

-1. The University is committed to ensure that any human research it conducts or is responsible for, involving the collection, storage, and disposal of human biospecimen samples:
+1. The University must ensure that any research it conducts or is responsible for, involving the collection, storage, and disposal of Human Biospecimens:

-• observes the basic ethical principle of respect for the donor, including the provision of full information on the research and informed donor consent (where possible), professional removal of samples and secure storage of these to maintain confidentiality and privacy;
+• observes the basic ethical principle of respect for the donor, including the provision of full information on the research and informed donor consent (where possible), professional removal of samples and secure storage of samples and associated data to maintain confidentiality and privacy;

-• addresses the need, where the research finds information of importance to the health of the donor(s) and/or donor’s blood relatives or their Community, for an ethically defensible plan to manage the disclosure or non-disclosure of this information approved by the University Human Research Ethics Committee;
+• addresses the need, where the research finds information of importance to the health of the donor(s) and/or donor’s blood relatives or their Community, for an ethically defensible plan to manage the disclosure or non-disclosure of this information as approved by an Ethics Review;

-• which involves the acquisition of human biospecimens from an external source for research at the University and/or the supply of human biospecimens to an external source is approved by the University Human Research Ethics Committee; and
+• has an approved Ethics Review where the acquisition of Human Biospecimens from an external source for research at the University and/or the supply of Human Biospecimens to an external source is involved; and

-1. In accordance with the National Statement, researchers are responsible and accountable for:
+1. In accordance with the National Statement, Custodians are responsible and accountable for:

-• acquiring all necessary ethical approvals to use human biospecimen samples in their Research project prior to commencement of Research;
+• acquiring all necessary ethical approvals to use Human Biospecimens in their research prior to commencement of research/analysis/storage;

-• demonstrating that the human biospecimens are collected, stored, used and disposed of in accordance with this policy, procedure and University Human Research Ethics Committee approval; and
+• demonstrating that the Human Biospecimens are collected, stored, used and disposed of in accordance with this policy, procedure and any Ethics Review approval;

-• monitoring, and for prompt reporting of any adverse events or unexpected outcomes, and for retaining detailed records relating to human biospecimen samples.
+• monitoring, and prompt reporting of any adverse events or unexpected outcomes in line with the Ethics Review and this Policy;

 Human research ethics review at ANU